mykelalvis/FATESRD/General/Example Stunts.md

 **I Grew Up Doing This:** You are very familiar with a certain environment, and you find it easy to navigate its obstacles.
 Pick an environment.
 Add two to your Athletics skill when using it to bypass barriers in that environment.
 For the purposes of this stunt, a valid environment is any area or type of area that you expect to spend a significant amount of time outside of.
 **Highly Mobile:** You move abnormally easily, and you find it easy to do other things while moving.
 You may move one zone each turn as a supplemental action without taking the normal -1 penalty.
 **Evasion:** Like the members of certain character classes from Dungeons And Dragons (version 3.5), you have an amazing ability to remain unharmed when caught within the area of effect of an explosion.
 Add two to your Athletics-based defence rolls against area attacks.
-**Unhindered Defences:** Armour and weapons are wonderful things, but they tend to slow a fellow down.
-So you don't carry weapons or wear armour.
-Add two to your Athletics defence rolls as long as you are unarmed and unarmoured.
+**Unhindered Defences:** Armor and weapons are wonderful things, but they tend to slow a fellow down.
+So you don't carry weapons or wear armor.
+Add two to your Athletics defence rolls as long as you are unarmed and unarmored.
 **Land On Your Feet:** Like a cat, you are able to fall from great heights without great harm.
-When making an Athletics roll to resist falling damage, do not halve the result before converting it to armour.
+When making an Athletics roll to resist falling damage, do not halve the result before converting it to armor.
 **Spring-Heeled:** Maybe you don't actually have springs in your heels, but it sure looks as though you do.
 Add two to your Athletics skill when using it to jump.
 **Fight By Jumping:** (Requires Spring-Heeled) It is normally a very bad idea to jump up high while fighting, but you make it work.
 Increase your Athletics skill by a further two when making a jump-based maneuver in combat, but all aspects created this way are automatically fragile.
 **Out Of Reach:** (Requires Fight By Jumping) It isn't easy to hit a guy who's five feet above your head.
 So long as you possess an aspect created through Fight By Jumping, add two to your defence rolls against melee attacks.